 For Advisors and Teams we Evaluate or Find

 We are a client advocacy firm helping make certain our clients have good if not great advisors.
 We believe investors should have an advisor(s) to guide them.

 We do not want it to be a beauty contest, we want facts.
 Therefore, we send out a request to all the advisers we evaluate or find specific to performance, fees, team, firm, type of practice run, and 10 additional areas.
 We allow our clients to individually weight what areas are most important to them when evaluating an advisor's business.

 Our initial request always includes historical performance, two-years of manager and asset allocation choices, and fees.
 We ask the advisors to provide three redacted client reports so we can confirm historical data.

 Although we believe every advisor offers good returns for our clients we must verify it.
 We do not choose advisors because “we like them,” we choose them because they have a solid, verifiable business our clients can trust.
 Historical returns are just one of many areas offering insight into an advisor’s business and their past.

 Although limited, we do understand there are a few firms who do not allow their advisers to provide historical data.
 As well, there are advisers who do not wish to provide this data.
-As a consultant requesting information from an advisor, rather than a solicitation, there is a no action carve out for firms like Moenio."
+As a consultant requesting information from an advisor, rather than a solicitation, there is a "no-action carve out for firms like Moenio."
 However, if an advisor and/or firm does not provide the requested information, we ask for other information to help us verify past historical returns.
 Our goal is to make certain the advisor has performed in the manner they are stating to us or our client.

 Investment Counsel Association of America, Inc., No Action Letter SEC (March 1, 2004)